Evolution of elemental abundances in hot active region cores from Chandrayaan-2 XSM observations: Results and Discussion

 \subsection{Abundance evolution}

 In contrast to the temperature and EM, the abundances of Mg, Al, and Si do not follow the X-ray light curve of any of the three ARs throughout their evolution (Figure~\ref{fig:AR_abund}).
-The abundances obtained for low-FIP elements Al, Mg, and Si are consistently greater than the photospheric values, demonstrating a persistent FIP bias during the course of the AR.
-After the emergence of AR12758, the FIP bias is found to be almost constant throughout its decay phase.
+The abundances obtained for low-FIP elements Al, Mg, and Si are consistently greater than the photospheric values, demonstrating a persistent FIP bias during the course of the AR. { Note that the abundances are measured with respect to the continuum emission, which depends on the abundances of other elements, primarily oxygen. }

+After the emergence of AR12758, the FIP bias was found to be almost constant throughout its decay phase.
 Similarly, during the decay of the AR12749, the FIP bias remains nearly constant, in contrast to certain earlier studies, such as \cite{Ko_2016ApJ}.
-They suggested decreasing FIP bias in high-temperature plasma of more than two million degrees during the decay phase of an AR.
+They suggested a decreasing FIP bias in high-temperature plasma of more than two million degrees during the decay phase of an AR.
 The more established AR, AR12759, which evolved without decaying much during its transit across the solar disk, also shows an almost constant FIP bias, similar to the other two ARs.

-We do not find any relationship between the age of the AR and the FIP bias, as suggested in some previous papers, e.g.,\citealp{Zanna_2014_AR_abund, Doschek_2019ApJ}.
-The measured abundances for Mg, Si, and S are comparable to those given by \citep{Feldman_1992} and \cite{Fludra_1999} (orange shaded regions in Figure~\ref{fig:AR_abund}).
-However, the Al abundance is $\sim$30$\%$-60$\%$ higher than the coronal abundances reported in the literature.
-We note that the Al lines in the XSM spectra are blended with Mg lines.
+We do not find any relationship between the age of the AR and the FIP bias, as suggested in some previous papers, e.g.,\citealp{Zanna_2014_AR_abund, Doschek_2019ApJ}. { Taking the oxygen abundance as 8.8 dex, the measured abundances for Mg and Si are within the range of coronal abundances reported in the literature (e.g., \citealp{Feldman_1992,Fludra_1999}, orange shaded regions in Figure~\ref{fig:AR_abund}).
+However, the Al abundance is $\sim$30$\%$-60$\%$ higher. } We note that the Al lines in the XSM spectra are blended with Mg lines.
 From Markov Chain Monte Carlo (MCMC) analysis (discussed in Appendix A), we find that there is no anti-correlation between Mg and Al abundances.
 This suggests that the observed spectra does indeed require higher abundances of Al and cannot be explained by an enhancement of Mg abundances.